tyfrth/dse-app/README.md

 ```
 Node.js
 ```
-Install for your platform [here](https://nodejs.org/en/download/).
+Install Node for your platform [here](https://nodejs.org/en/download/).
 The package manager `npm` is included with the installation of Node.js.

 ### Installing